 Fungal Infections and Feet

 Do fungal infections itch?

 Fungal infections don't always itch.
 It's a misconception really, that athlete's foot is that itching sensation that you get in between your toes.
-If you have chronic dry or reddened skin, or even an itch that only happens at nighttime, then it can be a fungal infection.
+If you have chronic foot fungus symptoms like dry or reddened skin, or even an itch that only happens at nighttime, then it can be a fungal infection.
 There are other conditions that can mimic an infection, such as eczema, psoriasis, dermatitis.
 Getting the right diagnosis is the key, so always see a Podiatrist.
 We can test skin samples in clinic in five minutes.
 We can look at the skin as a whole, and can advise you on creams to manage dry skin conditions that aren't fungal infections.
 But getting the right diagnosis for any skin condition is the best starting point.

+Fungal Infections and Feet